Hypnosis: Nature’s Swiss Army Knife

 The recorded use of hypnosis as a tool for transformation and healing dates back more than 7000 years.
 Through the millennium hypnotherapy has ebbed and flowed in popularity, sometimes flourishing, sometimes almost disappearing, but always surviving— across cultures, geographies, technologies, and time itself—and for a very simple reason: it works!

 Today, hypnotherapy is once again resurgent.
-Researchers and practitioners worldwide are uncovering the scientific basis through
+Researchers and practitioners worldwide are uncovering the scientific basis through which the brain creates and benefits from hypnotic trance, thus taking hypnosis and hypnotherapy out of the realm of the esoteric and metaphysical and into the mainstream of modern healthcare and wellness.

 Shattering The Myths